How to Make Medical ID Bracelets Special

 The Bracelet I Loved to Hate

-You see, I was a very small child and the jewelry wasn't designed well for children - the band dug into my wrist, was heavy, stuck on hot days, was very unattractive, and I got teased for it in school - but it protected my life.
+As a small child, the bracelet was uncomfortable.
+It dug into my wrist, felt heavy, stuck to my skin on hot days, and looked unattractive.
+I even got teased for wearing it but it also protected my life.

-I "upgraded" to a more standard medical alert bracelet as time went on and I could explain my medical issues to strangers.
-I got a simple engraved plate with my name, allergies, and "Call 911" written on it with the standard red medical symbol.
-But it came with an ugly curb chain that didn't fit well and I hated looking at it.
+As I grew older, I upgraded to a more standard medical alert bracelet with an engraved plate showing my name, allergies, and "Call 911," along with the red medical symbol.
+Unfortunately, it came with an ugly curb chain that didn't fit well, and I hated wearing it.

-I have to admit - many days, I would just stuff it in my pocket.
-Luckily I never needed to use it during that time - I'm sure paramedics are used to looking for medical jewelry on wrists and around the neck, but wouldn't dig through my pockets!
+I'll admit, many days I just stuffed it in my pocket.
+Luckily, I never needed it during that time though I'm sure paramedics are trained to look for medical jewelry on wrists or around the neck, not hidden in a pocket!

 Then I Saw a Solution to Unwearable Medical Jewelry

-Then one day in school, I noticed another girl who wore a medical bracelet, and she had wire wrapped beautiful glass beads on links to attach her medical ID - no curb chain there!
-And it fit beautifully.
+One day at school, I noticed another girl wearing a medical bracelet but hers was different.
+She had wire-wrapped beautiful glass beads onto the links that held her medical ID.
+There was no curb chain in sight, and it fit her perfectly.
 I was amazed.
 Who knew that was possible?

-You can find many generic medical id pendants and bracelets in drug stores, near the pharmacy, and there are also many medical id tag sellers online who will engrave your information and customize it for you.
+You can find plenty of generic medical ID bracelets and pendants at drugstores near the pharmacy.
+There are also many online sellers who can engrave and customize your medical information for you.

-Here are just a few pictures to give you some ideas to play around with:
+Here are a few pictures to give you some creative ideas to try.:

 1. Click here for information on making the Irradiated Quartz Necklace by Dale "Cougar" Armstrong